BitbucketPHP/Client/README.md

 #### HTTP Password

 It is possible to login using a username and password combination.
-This method is not recommended for production use, however you find it useful never the less:
+This method is not recommended for production use, however you may find it useful never the less:

 ```php
 $client = new Bitbucket\Client();